agilly/un-cnvc/README.md

    * `-m|--method [segment|means|both]` is the genotyping method used.
 See below for a discussion.
 We advise to use `both`.
 Ignored if `-s` is set.
    * `-s|--no-genotypes` suppresses genotyping output, just produces diagnostics plots.
 Useful for tuning the `-c` parameter.

+## Genotyping

+`un-cnvc` provides two genotyping algorithms: segment-based, which used levels regressed using piecewise constant regression, and means-based, which uses piecewise constant regressions only to call CNV regions, but then uses average depth over these regions to genotype samples.
+The latter gives more accurate results in small regions, but is also less robust to errors in estimating event boundaries.
+We advise to use the QC plots produced in the output to choose the method that best fits any given event.

 ## Output
 * `[output_filename].[interval_to_call].alldp`.
 A (large) file which contains depth measurement for all samples at all markers in the region.
 * `[output_filename].[interval_to_call].window.pdf`.
 A graph such as the one below: